 However, for minor matches - including Middlesex's County Championship & Royal London Cup fixtures, there is sufficient space around the Ground to accommodate pushchairs.

-An administrative charge of 20% of the face value will be made for each duplicate ticket.
+If the Ticket Office has to reprint a Ticket, an administrative charge of 10% of the face value will be made for each duplicate.